Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Pneumonia-Classification/Readme.md

             - Which part of the image supports the classifier the most in its prediction?

-        - Compute Class Activation Maps (CAMs) using the Grad-CAM algorithm
+        - Compute Class Activation Maps (CAMs)

-            - Grad-CAM: Gradient-weighted Class Activation Mapping

             - Produces a heatmap highlighting the important regions in the image for the classifier's decision